-In light of the above provision, airlines should ensure risk management is applied to any changes introduced through new health and occupational safety requirements that have the potential to affect the established operational processes, procedures, products, equipment and/or services.
-Also, risk management should be applied to any organizational and operational changes imposed due to this COVID-19 crisis.
+Considering the above provision, airlines should ensure risk management is applied to any changes introduced through new health and occupational safety requirements that have the potential to affect the established operational processes, procedures, products, equipment and/or services.
+Also, risk management should be applied to any organizational and operational changes imposed due to the COVID-19 crisis.